Skip to Main Content

 The Best Time for Nonprofit Emails

-For our latest research report, The Nonprofit Email Report: Data-Backed Insights for Better Engagement, we analyzed 37,472 email campaigns (that’s 157,048,634 individual emails) and then broke down important benchmarks by list size.
-We paid close attention to key email engagement metrics, including email performance by time of day.
+When we dug into the data for The Nonprofit Email Report: Data-Backed Insights for Better Engagement—analyzing 37,472 email campaigns and a whopping 157,048,634 individual emails, broken down by list size—we paid close attention to key email engagement metrics, including email performance by time of day.

 Even with some adjustments for different time zones, this data shows us that nonprofits across the board typically send their emails in the late morning and early afternoon.
 It also reveals that small nonprofits tend to have more engaged contacts.
 Regardless of your organization’s size, experimenting with the time of day you send fundraising emails can result in better engagement outcomes.